 I used E6000 glue to hold them securely in place.

-I use whatever I have to weight stuff down. ;)
+I use whatever I have to weigh stuff down.

 That’s one of the reasons I’m looking forward to moving.